itaysk/itaysk.github.io/_posts/2019-01-15-Kubernetes-metrics-and-monitoring.md

 More often than not, our Kubernetes cluster is part of a larger environment which is monitored independently.
 For example: we use a managed kubernetes service in a cloud platform, our cloud environment has many other components (or entirely different systems) so we have been using the cloud provided monitoring solution to monitor our cloud environment.
 At this point we have two separate monitoring systems.

-Let's add another (fairly common) component to the scenario, our Kubernetes based application uses some cloud provided `as-a-service` component, like a database or a queue.
+Let's add another (fairly common) component to the scenario, our Kubernetes based application uses some cloud provided 'as-a-service' component, like a database or a queue.
 The service is natively monitored by the cloud provider monitoring solution which we already use.
 We also need to include those metrics on the Kubernetes core metrics pipeline.
 Example: our app uses a cloud queue and we would like HPA to autoscale pods based on the queue length metric.

 Our monitoring pipeline now looks like this:

 ![standardpluscloud](/images/2019-01-15-kubernetes-metrics-and-monitoring_2.png)

 1. We still have everything from the basic setup (metrics-server + prometheus)
 2. We also use the cloud provided monitoring solution.